suratu-io/curl-telegram-bot/CONTRIBUTING.md

 ***Note:*** we use [testify](https://github.com/stretchr/testify) toolkit.

-Tests written along site the file its testing.
+Tests are written along with site the file it's testing.

-For example if your package `request` has a `service.go` in it tests would written in `service_test.go` and so on.
+For example, if your package `request` has a `service.go` in it tests would be written in `service_test.go` and so on.

 <h2 id="internals">Internals</h2>